 - Soy Sauce: A couple of tablespoons of low-sodium soy sauce adds a salty, umami flavor.

-- Oyster Sauce: This handy condiment is mild, salty, and has a great seafood-y flavor.
-It really makes at-home stir-fries taste like the real thing!
+- Oyster Sauce: This handy condiment is mild, salty, and has a great seafood flavor.

-- Rice Vinegar: Light and fragrant, rice vinegar is useful for stir-fries and lots of other recipes, too.
-I love having it on hand.
+- Rice Vinegar: Light and fragrant, rice vinegar is useful for stir-fries.

 - Chili Paste: Hunan Chicken usually includes Doubanjiang paste, but you can substitute sambal oelek or gochujang if they’re easier to find.

 - Cornstarch: To thicken the sauce, you’ll need two teaspoons of cornstarch.